Sliding Scale of Gender Inequality

 - One Piece: Amongst the protagonists, men outnumber women 7 to 2; of those two women, one is, generally speaking, useless in combat (Nami), and while the other does have some very respectable abilities of her own, she is still inferior to the two main combat types, being Luffy and Zoro.
 Furthermore, both female protagonists have entire arcs (or, in Robin's case, two arcs) dedicated to them being captured and needing to be saved, always by their male counterparts.
 Nami even breaks down and begs her captain for assistance whilst sobbing.
 Furthermore, among non-main character protagonists and antagonists, women are even less represented.
 The leaders of the World Government are all known to be men, the Shichibukai include only one woman out of seven, the Supernovas have eleven members, only one of whom is female, and so on; as a general rule of thumb, any organization with named members (or members whose identities are distinct from one another), will include only one woman, with the exception of the Straw Hat Pirates as discussed above.

 - Women in the One Piece universe are also portrayed in a very stereotypical light.
 The most obvious example of this is the fact that the vast majority of female characters are designed with fanservice in mind, but extends to personalities and even entire character concepts, as well.
 The character of Kalifa, for instance, has the catchphrase, "That's sexual harassment," which she utters in response to such instances as being referred to by name by her boss.
-Of particular note is the character of Boa Hancock, presented as possessing extraordinary power; however, all of her power literally comes from her sexuality.
+Of particular note is the character of Boa Hancock, presented as possessing extraordinary power; however, most of her power literally comes from her sexuality.
 The Devil Fruit which gave her her power is referred to as the "Mero Mero no Mi" or "Love Love Fruit."
-O

 - Many manly action movies such as Con Air, which had two women with supporting roles, they were the protagonist's wife and the female prison guard.

 - The James Bond movies where the Bond Girl is his professional equal, such as You Only Live Twice, The Spy Who Loved Me, or Tomorrow Never Dies.
 They might still need rescuing in the climax, but they're not constant damsels in distress.
+However, Aki in You Only Live Twice is never shown fighting and is mostly viewed as a pretty piece of scenery, and while Kissy is shown to be physically capable, she spends most of the climax cowering behind Tiger Tanaka.

 - In Star Wars (the original trilogy, anyway) Princess Leia had a less active role than the major male characters and only played a major combat role in Return of the Jedi.
 Even there, Han rather than her led the Endor strike force even though she'd been with the Rebellion a lot longer and was among its top leadership.
 All the fighter pilots in all three movies were male, and the only other female character, Mon Mothma, was in a leadership but non-combat role (though the Expanded Universe reveals she is the leader of the Rebellion, former Senator representing her homeworld, etc.)